stackforge/puppet-openstack-cloud/README.md

 Cinder, Glance and Nova can use Ceph as backend storage, using [puppet-ceph](https://github.com/enovance/puppet-ceph).

+Only KVM and QEMU are supported as hypervisors, for now.
+Neutron use ML2 plugin with GRE and Open-vSwitch drivers.

 [Puppet Modules](http://docs.puppetlabs.com/learning/modules1.html#modules) are a collection of related contents that can be used to model the configuration of a discrete service.

 These Puppet modules are based on the [openstack documentation](http://docs.openstack.org/).